- Before buying a home, think about why you want to buy rather than rent.

 Is now the time to buy a home?
 Before you start bookmarking home listings, step back, breathe, think about your finances, your lifestyle, and your personal goals—and weigh the pros and cons.

-"Buying a home is a big commitment," says Adheesh Sharma, vice president at Fidelity's Strategic Advisers, Inc. "Don't buy just because it's what most people do.
+"Buying a home is a big commitment," says Adheesh Sharma, vice president at Fidelity's Institutional Planning Solutions.
+"Don't buy just because it's what most people do.
 Make sure you are ready."

 The primary reason to buy a house should be for shelter, to join a community, and to have a permanent place to raise a family or spend time with the significant others in your life.
 Even though home prices are rising in many areas, let's not forget the lessons of the housing crisis: You can't count on the home you live in as an investment vehicle.
 The best time to buy is when you need or want a home for your family, it fits into your financial situation, and you are emotionally ready for the responsibilities of home ownership.